Macquarie University Lighthouse Fellowships (MQLF)

-Up to ten full-time Research Fellowships commencing in 2025 will be awarded on a competitive basis, and will be tenurable for three years.
+Up to ten full-time MQLFs commencing in 2026 will be awarded on a competitive basis, and will be tenurable for three to four years.
 The salary range for the Fellowship will be awarded to commence at step 6 of Level A of the Academic Salary Scale, plus annual leave loading and 17% employer superannuation.
 These salary levels will be adjusted in line with movements in the Academic Salary Scale.
 Salaries commencing above an A6 cannot be supported by the Fellowship, however supplementation by the host Department may be negotiated.

 All Macquarie University assessment panels are governed by the policies and procedures of Macquarie University, including the Equity, Diversity and Inclusion Policy.
 A commitment is made to ensure gender equity of our internal awards.